David-Maisonave/GitRelease/.github/ISSUE_TEMPLATE/discussion.md

 ---
 name: Discussion / Request for Commentary [RFC]
-about: Suggest an idea for this project
+about: Discussion / Request for Commentary [RFC]

 ---